mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes
  - CRT GA
- - Moved all channel header icons registered by plugins to the new App Bar, even if they do not explicitly use the new registry function to render a component there.
+ - All channel header icons registered by plugins were moved to the new App Bar, even if they do not explicitly use the new registry function to render a component there.
  - Boards: manual refresh on license change
  - The value of ``ServiceSettings.TrustedProxyIPHeader`` will default to empty from now on.
 A previous bug prevented this from happening in certain conditions.
 Customers are requested to check for these values in their config and set them to nil if necessary.
  - Updated the System Console session lengths configurations to use the new hours unit, replacing the days.
 If anything were to go awry during a customer upgrade it could result in users not being able to log in, which is why it would be good for them to at least be aware of that change and know where to find more details.
 Furthermore, for customer who use environment variables for those config settings, the automatic migration will not work and they'll need to add new environment variables: